Managing the Budget Cycle

 New Budget Cycle - How To Create a New Budget

-Before proceeding, know which budget you want to copy into the new fiscal year.
+Before proceeding, identify which budget you want to copy into the new fiscal year.
 Go to Planner > Summary or Planner > Worksheets to review your current budgets.

 Set the Budget Year